 Besides being a thinking and brainstorming tool, the CEC analysis is an excellent way to learn how the system operates.
 CEC is recommended for the very beginning of the problem investigation.

-Some example for what CEC can be very useful for include:
+Some examples of what CEC can be very useful for include:

 In some cases, CEC can also be used for problem definition; therefore, the investigation process can start from failure.
 The example of CEC analysis is shown below.
 The problem under the investigation is “Product cost is too high”: